Yelp/mrjob/docs/guides/emr-opts.rst

     :set: emr
     :default: ``{}``

-    Metadata tags to apply to the EMR cluster after creating a job flow.
+    Metadata tags to apply to the EMR cluster after its creation.
 See `Tagging Amazon EMR Clusters`_ for more information on applying metadata tags to EMR clusters.

     .. _`Tagging Amazon EMR Clusters`: